psilvaricardo/docker-swarm-jenkins/README.md

 ## Some known issues

-- As of April 01, 2023; after installing docker-desktop, docker command as user does not connect any more to the daemon.
+- As of April 01, 2023; after installing docker-desktop in arch linux, docker command as user does not connect any more to the docker daemon.
 For the fix, follow this link: https://github.com/docker/desktop-linux/issues/20#issuecomment-1221529171